What To Eat At Progressive Field – 3 More Items

 What To Eat At Progressive Field, Tip #1: The Slider Dog.
 The whole concept of the Slider Dog is so insane that you’ve got to try it.
 It’s a quarter pound dog with mac and cheese and bacon…okay, so far not anything totally unusual…and then topped with Froot Loops.
 Yes, Froot Loops.

-I chuckle every time I think that someone thought the classic sugary cereal would make a great hot dog topping.
-But the Happy Dog people that added their grub to the Prog in 2016 are known for this…at their Gordon Square location they have over 50 toppings for the classic American food…including Spaghettios, peanut butter, and Caribbean cole slaw.
+Yes, someone at Happy Dog thought the classic sugary cereal would make a great hot dog topping.
+But the Happy Dog people that added their grub to the Prog in 2016 are known for this…at their Gordon Square location, they have over 50 toppings for the classic American food…including Spaghettios (!), peanut butter, and Caribbean cole slaw.